-The plan had a deductible amount of \$1,484 for Inpatient Hospital and Inpatient Mental Health Care.
-This is the 2021 amount and may change for 2022.
-Align Thrive (HMO I-SNP) will provide updated rates as soon as they are released.
+The plan has a deductible amount of \$1,556 for Inpatient Hospital and Inpatient Mental Health Care.
 Until you have paid the deductible amount, you must pay the full cost for Inpatient Hospital and Inpatient Mental Health Care.
 Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share for the rest of the benefit period.